-Early Orthodontics Treatment For Children in Johns Creek, Roswell & Alpharetta
+Early Orthodontics Treatment For Children In Johns Creek, Roswell & Alpharetta

 Excellent dental and orthodontic health begins early on.
 According to American Association of Pediatric Dentistry’s guidelines, a child’s first visit to the dentist should be as soon as the first tooth erupts or by the age of one, at the latest.

-Although there is not an exact age to start orthodontic treatment, the American Association of Orthodontists recommends visiting the orthodontist around age seven to make sure that jaws and teeth are growing at a normal rate.
-This will allow the orthodontist to diagnose and if needed, correct the tooth and jaw alignment as soon as they are detected.
+Although there is not an exact age to start orthodontic treatment, the American Association of Orthodontists recommends visiting the orthodontist in around age seven to make sure that jaws and teeth are growing at a normal rate.
+This will allow the Johns Creek orthodontist to diagnose and if needed, correct the tooth and jaw alignment as soon as they are detected.

-If any of the following signs are present, your child may need an orthodontic exam:
+If any of the following signs are present, Your Child may need an Orthodontic Exam

 - Problems with chewing or biting

-- Teeth grinding, specifically at night
+- Teeth Grinding, specifically at night

 - Mouth breathing